5 takeaways after Gov. Gavin Newsom prevails in California recall - KESQ

 Republicans sought a replay of 2003, when actor Arnold Schwarzenegger attracted support across ideological lines and voters decided to boot then-Gov. Gray Davis.
 This time, though, the party’s leading candidate, talk radio host Larry Elder, stuck much closer to conservative orthodoxy — making it difficult to attract the sort of broad bipartisan support that it takes for a GOP candidate to win in deep-blue California.

-And his long history of incendiary comments — combined with the odd recall system that virtually guaranteed Elder would become governor if Newsom was recalled — to energize those who had largely tuned the election out and might not have cast their ballots.
+And his long history of incendiary comments — combined with the odd recall system that virtually guaranteed Elder would become governor if Newsom was recalled — energized those who had largely tuned the election out and might not have cast their ballots.

 Here are five takeaways from California’s recall election: